-To be truly successful at this job, though, you'll need to have at least some of the following skills.
-They will help you develop a strong network and establish a great reputation in your community.
+To be truly successful as a real estate agent, you'll need to have at least a few of the following skills that help you develop a strong network and connect with clients.

-Successful real estate agents must be able to understand a buyer's and seller's concerns, which is where empathy comes into the picture.
+Successful real estate agents must be able to understand a buyer or seller's concerns, which is where empathy comes into the picture.
 Being able to empathize is one of the most effective skills to have in any sales position because it helps you identify with your client’s needs.
 Empathetic agents connect emotionally and are able to reassure their clients during stressful negotiations.

 When you're trying to buy or sell a house, there’s a lot of uncertainty.
 Your real estate agent should be a reliable constant that keeps things from getting chaotic.
 Successful real estate agents get that and make themselves available to answer questions as soon as possible.
 This is not a job where you can postpone conversations and let calls go unanswered.
-You must be there for your clients — yes, sometimes literally 24/7.
+You must be there for your clients when they need you.

 4. Critical Thinking

 Critical thinking is the ability to take in diverse information and make sound conclusions.
 As a real estate agent you’ll be taking in a lot of information from various sources.
-You'll need to exercise this skill when setting listing prices, negotiating deals, and showing properties to clients.
+You'll need to exercise critical thinking when setting listing prices, negotiating deals and showing properties to clients.

 This goes hand-in-hand with being trustworthy.
-As tempting as it can be to sugarcoat things and tell clients what they want to hear, real estate agents need to be honest with clients about all aspects of the market.
+As tempting as it can be to sugarcoat things and tell clients what they want to hear, real estate agents need to be 100% honest with clients about all aspects of the market.
 Honesty is the best possible way to establish trust, and it’s the only way your clients can make a fully informed housing decision.

-In addition to honesty, you also need to have the integrity to establish your reputation in the community.
+In addition to honesty, you also need to have integrity to establish a good reputation in your local community.
 Integrity is doing the things you say you will do — every single time.
 It also means doing the right thing, even if it’s not the most beneficial thing for you.
 Successful real estate agents follow through on their commitments, becoming valued resources for their clients for years to come.

 One of the most important things you'll do as an agent is negotiate contracts.
 Your clients are depending on you to close the deal and get them a favorable offer.
 To do that successfully, you'll need to be tough.